-Samsung Galaxy Tab 7.0 Plus stops by the FCC with AT&T-friendly 3G in towAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Tab 7.0 Plus stops by the FCC with AT&T-friendly 3G in towAlex Wagner - Editorial Director of News and Content

 AT&T recently introduced an LTE-enabled version of the Samsung Galaxy Tab 8.9 that's due out this Sunday for $479.99 on contract, but a newly-discovered FCC filing has revealed that the carrier may also have another, slightly smaller, tablet in the pipeline.
 The profile of the device you see above belongs to the Samsung Galaxy Tab 7.0 Plus, which recently passed through the FCC with support for the same 850MHz/1900MHz bands used by AT&T for 3G here in the U.S. (No LTE on this one.)
 For reference, this new Tab 7.0 Plus features the model number GT-P6200, which is very close to the model number belonging to the Wi-Fi-only Tab 7.0 Plus (GT-P6210).